jcalonso/monologPlayer/README.md

-monologPlayer
+Mono-log Player
 =============

-A simple scrapper to create a playlist of Mono-log.org website and play it with Speakker html5 player.
+A simple scrapper to create a playlist of [Mono-log.org](http://mono-log.org) website and play it with Speakker html5 player.

 ## How to use

 The first part requires to add the html5 audio player in your website, in this case we are using Speakker for the nice support of playlists.
-Speakker can be downloaded from http://www.speakker.com (the script is already in the example folder).
+Speakker can be downloaded from [speakker.com](http://speakker.com) (the script is already in the example folder).

 Load jQuery
 ```